 Helpful Footwork Exercises

-Badminton needs the most patients.
+Badminton needs most patients.
 These exercises are intended at aiding you to enhance your health and levels of capability.

-Variation is also the key to keeping interest in a training schedule.
+Variation is also the key to keeping interested in a training schedule.
 For instance, jog one day, swim the next day to always keep your body and muscles reaching their optimal performance.
 In strength training, because the rallies are so short, there is no need to be doing intervals of 30 seconds, you should be training in the exact same manner in which your body will be reacting on the court.
 So quick, short intervals to get the maximum result are recommended.

 Speed and footwork are the keys to becoming a successful badminton player because it is an explosive sport, which requires good hand/eye coordination.

 Because the badminton court is smaller than a tennis court, a player does not have enough time to get up to their maximum speed.
 So jumping, turning, lateral movements, and agility will play an important role for you to stay ahead at the game.

 Skip for almost 10 minutes during the day.
 This will harden you to be more comfortable on your toes, aiding to keep your feet nimble and light.